EDITOR’S NOTE (November 18, 2019): Updated recipe and instructions. Added a new photo.

 I drizzle a LOT on my homemade Smoky Burgers.
 Tastes better than ketchup in my humble opinion.

-Requires several ingredients which you probably already have.
-Keeps well in fridge.
-If cooked too long, the sauce will turn into a firm paste while refrigerated.
+This sauce keeps well in fridge.
+If cooked too long, the sauce will form a paste in the fridge.
 It’s still good!
 Simply warm in microwave for 5 to 8 seconds to make it thin enough to drizzle.

-This smoky-sticky sauce and dip is excellent on burgers, fried chicken, ribs, and ham sandwiches.
-Great for dipping fries and chicken nuggets.
-Make Smoky Bacon Jam by drizzling warm sauce over cooked/crumbled bacon.
+Smoky.
+Sticky.
+Delicious.
+Excellent on bacon, burgers, fried chicken, ribs, and ham sandwiches.
+Great for dipping fries.
 Recipe and photography by Beverly Davis for CornbreadMillionaire.com.

-Remove from heat.
+Immediately turn off heat.
+Stir again.
 Let stand.
-Sauce will thicken as it cools.
+Sauce will thicken slightly as it cools.

-Makes enough sauce for 2 people.
-Recipe easily doubled.
-Keeps well refrigerated in a lidded container.
-If cooked longer than 1 minute, sauce will turn to a thick paste after cooling in refrigerator.
-If this happens, microwave for 5 to 8 seconds to make it thin enough to drizzle.
+NOTE: If cooked longer than 1 minute, sauce will become a thick paste after cooling in refrigerator.
+If this happens, microwave for 5 seconds to make it thin enough to drizzle.